ZhanweiXing/learngit/readme.txt

-Git is a person system.
+Git is a distributed version system.
 Git is a free software.